-Additional discounts apply with respect to any investors committing to the fund in 2017, reducing the applicable management fee by 16%, other than in the case of an investment of at least €50 million but less than €100 million, where it will be reduced by 21%.
+The ECF Manager provides cash rebates such that the effective management fee will be reduced for investors whose capital commitments are €25 million or more to the fund in 2017, reducing the applicable management fee by 16%, other than in the case of an investment of at least €50 million but less than €100 million, where it will be reduced by 21%.
 Capital commitments made in 2018 will benefit from a 8% discount on the relevant management fee.
 Each subsequent capital commitment made by an investor who benefits from a discount will receive the same discount rate.

-From and after the date our capital commitment in the European Cities Fund was accepted, we may, subject to certain restrictions and limitations, request that all or a portion of our units be redeemed by submitting to the fund's general partner a written request to have all or part of our units redeemed.
+We may, subject to certain restrictions and limitations, request that all or a portion of our units be redeemed by submitting to the fund's general partner a written request to have all or part of our units redeemed.
 Units are subject to a two-year lock-up and thereafter a redemption fee of 2% is charged if the fund is required to sell an asset to fund the redemption.